Samsung/CredData/README.md

 However, based on human cognitive abilities, we can expect the possibility that the detected result contains actual credential information.
 We classify the detection results to the three credential type.

-- True : It looks like a real credential value.
+- T (True) : It looks like a real credential value.
-- False : It looks like a false positive case, not the actual credential value.
+- F (False) : It looks like a false positive case, not the actual credential value.
+- X (Unknown/Other) : It seems that it is not a possible credential, but it is a placeholder or test value.

 In order to compose an accurate Ground Truth set, we proceed data review based on the following 'Ground Rules':
 1. All credentials in test (example) directories should be labeled as True.
 2. Credentials with obvious placeholders (`password = <YOUR_PASSWORD>;`) should be labeled as False.